-Transportation to and from the service location may be billed as a component part of the service for days when it is provided.
+Transportation to and from the service location is a component part of prevocational services and the cost of this transportation is included in the rate paid to providers of prevocational services.

 Documentation is maintained that the service is not available under a program funded under section 110 of the Rehabilitation Act of 1973 or IDEA (20 U.S.C.
 1401 et weq.).